The Alienation Objection

 These facts about human psychology provide utilitarians with strong reasons to resist pressure to alienate themselves from sources of personal meaning and value.
 If it would prove counterproductive to strive for pure impartiality, starving yourself of ordinary human affection, then utilitarianism certainly would not recommend any such detrimental course of action.
 Even if it was in some sense more “rational” or “objectively warranted”, utilitarians do not intrinsically value rationality or warranted attitudes; they value well-being, and if overall well-being is better promoted by embracing some of our human foibles, then by utilitarian lights we should embrace those foibles.

 Still, this response may seem unsatisfactory to some.
 Even if utilitarianism can endorse personal concerns for their usefulness, we may worry that this is the wrong kind of reason for such endorsement—or at least less than we might have hoped for.
-It’s not just that visiting your friend in hospital out of direct concern would be more useful than visiting in order to maximize the overall good.
+It’s not just that visiting your friend in the hospital out of direct concern would be more useful than visiting in order to maximize the overall good.
 Direct concern also seems intrinsically more appropriate.

 Another way to bring out this worry is to note that the sophisticated utilitarian seems to exhibit what Michael Stocker describes as “moral schizophrenia”5—that is, a troubling disconnect between the (utilitarian) normative reasons they accept in theory and the (personal) motivating reasons that they act upon in practice.6 As a result, sophisticated utilitarianism might seem to condemn us to do the right thing for the wrong reasons, like someone who saves a child from drowning purely in hopes of getting their name in the newspaper.
 But of course visiting your friend out of direct concern does not seem at all like the “wrong reason”.
 Quite the opposite: the alienation objection stems from the conviction that this seems a much better reason to visit than any considerations to do with maximizing overall value.
 But if direct concern is really the right reason to act, then our moral theory should reflect this.
 Helping individuals, and not just “overall well-being”, should be recognized as an intrinsic moral goal by our moral theory.
 Our next section explores how utilitarianism might accommodate this idea.